Skiing & Snowboarding in Sun Valley

 Trundle the family out to Bald Mountain's themed Adventure Trails or develop your skills at the innovative Dollar Mountain Progression Park, a terrain and progression park that boasts rails, features, and a Magic Carpet (an effortless uphill child conveyor belt/babysitter).

-Sun Valley Resort does not have a reservation system or visitation limits for Sun Valley Season Pass holders or Epic Pass holders on Bald Mountain or Dollar Mountain this 20/21 winter season.
+Sun Valley Resort does not have a reservation system or visitation limits for Sun Valley Season Pass holders or Epic Pass holders on Bald Mountain or Dollar Mountain this 21/22 winter season.
 If necessary, they will manage peak day access for both Bald Mountain and Dollar Mountain through day-ticket restrictions.
-Lift tickets are available for purchase online as of November 21st.
+Lift tickets are currently available for purchase online.

 The Sun Valley Resort is fortunate to be somewhat off the beaten path, and to have significant slope and lift capacities contributing to a relatively uncrowded resort.